-The application for Bachelor's Degree and Diploma and filing fee entitles students to an official graduation evaluation of progress toward meeting baccalaureate degree requirements.
+The application for Degree and Diploma and filing fee entitles students to an official graduation evaluation of progress toward meeting baccalaureate degree requirements.
 Students qualifying for graduation by the designated graduation date may participate in the annual commencement ceremony.
 Students may only participate in commencement if they have 10 or fewer units remaining at the time of the ceremony.
-The application for degree is available at the Advising Center in the Bell Tower and at the Enrollment Center in the Professional Building.
+The application for degree is available at the Advising Center in the Bell Tower building and at the Enrollment Center in the Sage Hall.

-Key Steps to Graduation:
+Key Steps to Graduation

 - 1. Request a preliminary graduation evaluation from the Advising Center approximately two semesters prior to the anticipated graduation date.
 Students begin the process by meeting with a professional advisor in the Advising Center.
 The advisor will complete a preliminary check of all graduation requirements.
-Included in this check will be a major evaluation that may be signed by either a professional advisor or major program advisor. - After the initial check with the Advising Center advisor, complete the application for Bachelor's Degree, attach the preliminary graduation evaluation completed by the Advising Center advisor, along with any approved course substitutions. - 3.
-Submit the completed preliminary evaluation, application for Bachelor's Degree and any approved course substitutions to the Enrollment Center Cashier and pay the appropriate fees for graduation application.
+Included in this check will be a major evaluation that may be signed by either a professional advisor or major program advisor. - 2.
+After the initial check with the Advising Center advisor, complete the Application for Degree and Diploma, attach the preliminary graduation evaluation completed by the Advising Center advisor, along with any approved course substitutions. - 3.
+Submit the completed preliminary evaluation, application for Bachelor's Degree and any approved course substitutions to the Enrollment Center Cashier (Sage Hall) and pay the appropriate fees for graduation application.
 The graduation fee covers the cost of the graduation check, the diploma, and participation in the annual commencement ceremony.
 (The fee does not include cap and gown rental, which is handled separately by the Student Bookstore).
-The Cashier's Office sends the "application for degree, preliminary graduation evaluation and certification of payment" to Graduation Evaluations. - 4.
-If applications for degree are completed by the published deadline (see current semester schedule for filing dates and deadlines), a completed degree evaluation will be mailed prior to enrollment in a student's last semester.
+The Cashier's Office sends the Application for Degree and Diploma, preliminary graduation evaluation and certification of payment to Graduation Evaluations. - 4.
+If the Application for Degree and Diploma is completed by the published deadline (see current semester schedule for filing dates and deadlines), a completed degree evaluation will be mailed before the end of the add/drop period in a student's last semester.
 The graduation evaluation confirms remaining requirements for graduation and is a formal statement on the expected semester of graduation.
 The actual date of graduation will be the end of the semester in which all requirements have been met.

-- 5. Participate in the commencement ceremony held at the end of the spring semester if eligible (participation is optional). - Students not completing the requirements by expected date of graduation must reapply for graduation. - 7.
+- 5. Participate in the commencement ceremony held at the end of the spring semester if eligible (participation is optional). - 6.
+Students not completing the requirements by expected date of graduation must reapply for graduation and will be charged a \$15 graduation refile fee. - 7.
 After all degree requirements have been completed and Graduation Evaluators can verify their completion, a diploma is normally available within four months of final clearance.
 If proof of completion of degree is needed prior to receiving a diploma, verification of graduation or transcript may be requested from Records and Registration.